dpnm-ni/demu/README.md

 ### Usage

 This figure shows an example configuration, where each box represents PC.
-DEMU is running on the middle machine which has two network interface cards (e.g., enp1s0f0, enp1s0f1).
+DEMU is running on the middle machine which has at least two network interface cards (e.g., enp1s0f0, enp1s0f1).

 ```
 +--------+     +------------+     +--------+